-Earlier this year, I took you guys on a photo tour of the spectacularly beautiful grounds at Lauriston Castle.
-Well I would like to revisit Lauriston with you today.
-Only this time, I invite you to join me as we explore the beautiful Edwardian interior, decorated and designed by the castle’s final owners, Mr. William Robert Reid, his wife Mrs. Margaret Johnstone Reid, and Mrs. Reid’s brother, Mr. William Barton.
+Back in May, I took you guys on a photo tour of the spectacularly beautiful grounds at Lauriston Castle.
+I want to revisit Lauriston with you today.
+Only this time, we are going to explore the beautiful Edwardian interior, decorated and designed by the Lauriston’s final owners, Mr. William Robert Reid, his wife Mrs. Margaret Johnstone Reid, and Mrs. Reid’s brother, Mr. William Barton.

 To recap a little of Lauriston’s history…